Passionate leaders—with creativity and guts

 LEEP Scholarship.
 Wanted: Change Agents

-In celebration of the launch of LEEP, up to ten students in 2013 will be selected for the LEEP Scholars program and receive full tuition, room, and board for four years, as well as the chance to complete a master's degree tuition-free.
-LEEP Scholars will apply their knowledge and test their ideas in authentic world and workplace settings, building the skills sought by leading global businesses and nonprofits.
+In 2014, a select group of LEEP Scholars were chosen to receive full tuition, room, and board for four years, as well as the chance to complete a master's degree tuition-free.
+These LEEP Scholars will apply their knowledge and test their ideas in authentic world and workplace settings, building the skills sought by leading global businesses and nonprofits.
 The LEEP Scholarship is designed to recognize those students with the most exceptional academic records and who demonstrate the drive, creativity, and passion to tackle complex challenges.